-- 6. Obligations of ESCOs and DRCs - a) Energy Service Companies (ESCOs) shall: - (1) Obtain a License from the Authority, and - (2) Comply with all applicable State, Federal and Authority requirements. - (3) Enter into and abide by the terms of an Operating Agreement with the Authority and applicable tariff agreements with the NYISO. - (4) Enter into an Agreement with Eligible Customers to meet their capacity, energy supply and related services needs. - (5) Obtain Customers' authorizations to act as their agent for delivery of their Electric Generation Service. - (6) Contract for and, as agent, arrange for the delivery of the Electric Generation Service needs of Customers purchasing their Electric Generation Service requirements from the ESCO, including installed capacity, energy, energy losses, transmission and ancillary services, as specified in the Operating Procedures and in Service Classification No. 14 of this Tariff. - (7) Provide the Authority with information necessary for Customer enrollment in the Program and for termination of ESCO service to LI Choice Customers as described in the Operating Procedures. - (8) With specific regard to unauthorized Customer transfers, also known as "slamming," and the inclusion of unauthorized charges on a Customer's bill, also known as "cramming," comply with the Authority's requirements described in the Operating Procedures.
-Violation of these requirements will result in: - (a) Repayment of all costs and fees incurred by the Customer, the Authority and/or the Authority by the ESCO responsible for the request to transfer the Customer, and - (b) Possible suspension or revocation of the License of the offending ESCO
+- 6. Obligations of ESCOs and DRCs - a) Energy Service Companies (ESCOs) shall: - (1) Obtain a Letter of Eligibility from the Department of Public Service and comply with the Eligibility Requirements of Section 2 of the LI ESCO-UBP and - (2) Comply with all applicable State, Federal and Authority requirements. - (3) Enter into and abide by the terms of an Operating Agreement with the Authority and applicable tariff agreements with the NYISO. - (4) Enter into an Agreement with Eligible Customers to meet their capacity, energy supply and related services needs. - (5) Obtain Customers' authorizations to act as their agent for delivery of their Electric Generation Service. - (6) Contract for and, as agent, arrange for the delivery of the Electric Generation Service needs of Customers purchasing their Electric Generation Service requirements from the ESCO, including installed capacity, energy, energy losses, transmission and ancillary services, as specified in the Operating Procedures and in Service Classification No. 14 of this Tariff. - (7) Provide the Authority with information necessary for Customer enrollment in the Program and for termination of ESCO service to LI Choice Customers as described in the UBP-LI-ESCO. - (8) Comply with requirements of the UBP-LI-ESCO.
+If found in violation of the requirements, the ESCO may be subject to consequences as described in Section 2.D.6.b of the UBP-LI-ESCO.